santoshvandari/PersonalPortfolioWebsiteTemplate/README.md

 npm run build
 ```

-The build files will be in the `dist` directory, ready for deployment.
+The optimized build files will be in the `dist` directory, ready for deployment.

 ## 📁 Project Structure